oroinc/documentation/backend/architecture/tech-stack/database.rst

 ---------------

 All logs must follow :ref:`Logging Conventions <community--contribute--logging-conventions>`.
 Logs should not contains sensitive data like credit card numbers, passwords, etc.
 Enable MySQL Slow query Logs for logging slow queries.
-This can help to determine issues with database and help to debug them.
+This can help determine issues with database and debug them.

 References
 ----------